Guidelines & Themes

 1. Grants are made to Christ-centered organizations that share their faith in Jesus in word and deed with others throughout the world.

-2. The Stewardship Foundation will consider grants to organizations which promote:
+2. The Stewardship Foundation will consider grants to organizations which align with our current values and themes:

 Poverty: